ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/index.md

   });
   ```

-- Construct Turbo with a SOL signer
+- Construct Turbo with a HexSolanaSigner

   ```typescript
   const signer = new HexSolanaSigner(bs58.encode(secretKey));